airline_alliances

 Airline Alliances Explained: Benefits, Major Players, and Other Types of Partnership

-There doesn’t exist an airline that would cover all the world's regions and destinations.
-So carriers should cooperate with each other to provide their customers with the expanded route network, offering more opportunities.
-No wonder that, for now, many of the world-famous airlines belong to global alliances.
-In this post, we explain what airline alliances are, discuss the largest players in the industry as of today, explore their services, benefits, limitations, and mention some other types of airline partnerships.
+It's highly unlikely that any airline would cover every region and destination on Earth—a good reason for carriers to cooperate with each other to provide their customers with an expanded route network, offering more opportunities.
+For now, many of the world-famous airlines belong to global alliances.
+In this post, we explain what airline alliances are, discuss today's biggest players in the industry, explore their services, benefits, limitations, and mention some other types of airline partnerships.

 What is an airline alliance?

-The participating airlines carry out mutually-agreed upon commercial policies, coordinate the scheduled flights, and ensure high quality of services and security standards.
+The participating airlines carry out mutually agreed-upon commercial policies, coordinate scheduled flights, and ensure high service quality and security standards.
 At the same time, they maintain a high degree of financial independence and preserve brand identity.

 star alliance logo on a plane (than probably belongs to one of the member airlines)